 ‘Three cup chicken’ is the literal translation of ‘san bei ji (三杯鸡)’.
-Three cup chicken may be the most popular Taiwanese dish.
+Three cup chicken may possibly be the most popular Taiwanese dish.
 Originally, this dish is prepared using chicken.
 However, there are now many variations of it using either seafood or other types of meat.
-I absolutely enjoy this dish due to the flavourful gravy and the fragrance of the sesame oil.
+I absolutely enjoy this dish due to the flavourful gravy and fragrance of the sesame oil.

 Why is it called Three Cup Chicken?